 Working Solutions makes microloans in the normal course of business.
-A selection of the portfolio, for loans originated in fiscal year 2019 and prior, is guaranteed by the Northern California Small Business Financial Development Corporation (Nor-Cal FDC), and for loans originated in 2020, guaranteed by the California Southern Small Business Financial Development Corporation (CA Southern FDC).
-Beginning in July 2020, in response to COVID-19, Working Solutions began participating in the State Guarantee program, enrolling all Recovery product loans made since onset of COVID-19 into a 90% State Guarantee program.
-As of September 30, 2020, approximately 7% or \$491,000 loans are enrolled in the program.
-Loans are guaranteed by CA Southern FDC.
+A selection of the portfolio is guaranteed by the California Southern Small Business Financial Development Corporation (CA Southern FDC).
+Beginning in July 2020, in response to COVID-19, Working Solutions also began participating in the State Guarantee program, enrolling all Recovery product loans made since onset of COVID-19 into a 90% State Guarantee program.
+As of September 30, 2021 and 2020, approximately 25% or \$1,720,000 loans, and 7% or \$491,000 loans, respectively, are enrolled in the program.
+Participating loans are guaranteed by CA Southern FDC.
 Additionally, the Organization participates in CalCap, which matches loan loss reserve allocations for specified enrolled loans.
 Management performs ongoing credit evaluations and maintains adequate reserves for loss.

+During the year ended September 30, 2021, Working Solutions recognized \$4,346,265 of revenue from three donors, which represents approximately 83% of total contributions, grants, and earned revenue.
 During the year ended September 30, 2020, Working Solutions recognized \$1,343,000 of revenue from four donors, which represents approximately 36% of total contributions, grants, and earned revenue.

-During the year ended September 30, 2019, Working Solutions recognized \$450,000 of revenue from one donor, which represents approximately 15% of total contributions, grants, and earned revenue.
+As of September 30, 2021, Working Solutions had outstanding payable balances from four commercial banks of \$3,750,000, which represented 49% of total loans payable.
 As of September 30, 2020, Working Solutions had outstanding payable balances from three commercial banks of \$3,000,000, which represented 40% of total loans payable.
-As of September 30, 2019, Working Solutions had outstanding payable balances from three commercial banks of \$3,000,000, which represented 41% of total loans payable.
+Management reasonably expects these loans will renew at maturity.